 Short Films and Music videos led to commercials, where Philippe’s reputation has grown to one of international acclaim.
-His clients include Sony Playstation, Guinness, Adidas, Nissan, Apple…
+His clients include Sony Playstation, Guinness, Adidas, Samsung, Nissan, Apple, BMW among others.

 Philippe is a multi-awarded director (Cannes Lions International Festival of Creativity, London International Advertising Awards, New York Festival TV Advertising Awards, D&AD, British Arrows Craft Awards, Clio Awards).

-His Peugeot 407 Toys ad has been the fourth most awarded ad in the world at the Gunn Report.
+His Peugeot 407 Toys ad won twenty awards around the world, and has been the fourth most awarded ad in the world at the Gunn Report.
 Philippe had a full report on CNN news as his 90 seconds Ford spot has been the only one featured during the half time commercial break for the Champions League final, shown to 80 millions viewers in 18 countries at one time.

 In 2006, Philippe wrote and directed The Rope, starring Natasha Wightman.
 It was selected by numerous film festivals (Los Angeles International Short film Festival, New York City Big Apple, The San Francisco Independent Film Festival…) and awarded Jury Prize for Best Narrative Film at the 1 Reel Film Festival / Seattle International Film Festival.